charlenry/react-modal-package/README.md

 - `textColor` - The text color of the message (optional)
 - `btnColor` - The basic color of the close button (optional)

-The modal can be style in the Modal.scss file of the module.
-So you need to install sass.
+The modal needs sass to run.
+See below how to install it.

 ```shell
 npm install sass